NovaBay Pharmaceuticals (NYSEAMERICAN:NBY) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) in a research note issued to investors on Friday morning.
-The firm issued a hold rating on the biopharmaceutical company’s stock.
+StockNews.com started coverage on shares of NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) in a research report sent to investors on Sunday morning.
+The brokerage issued a hold rating on the biopharmaceutical company’s stock.

-NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) last issued its quarterly earnings data on Thursday, March 30th.
-The biopharmaceutical company reported ($4.33) earnings per share for the quarter.
-NovaBay Pharmaceuticals had a negative net margin of 21.09% and a negative return on equity of 18.62%.
-The business had revenue of $3.64 million for the quarter.
+NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) last posted its earnings results on Thursday, March 30th.
+The biopharmaceutical company reported ($4.33) EPS for the quarter.
+NovaBay Pharmaceuticals had a negative return on equity of 18.62% and a negative net margin of 21.09%.
+The firm had revenue of $3.64 million for the quarter.

 Institutional Trading of NovaBay Pharmaceuticals